UGO104/shop9ja/README.md

-# shop9ja
+# reGas

 start project v1.0

 ## Getting Started

-Shop9ja is an e-commerce mobile and wed application developed in flutter
+reGas is an e-commerce mobile and web application developed in flutter